ElecGiuseppe-lab/Configurable_N-bit_Signed_CLA_Adder/README.md

 ## Key Features

 * **N-bit Addition:** Perform addition on two N-bit `std_logic_vector` inputs.
-* **High-Speed Architecture:** Implements the Carry-Lookahead algorithm to minimize the propagation delay associated with carry signals, offering a significant performance advantage over a standard Ripple-Carry Adder.
+* **High-Speed Architecture:** Implements the CLA algorithm based on group propagate and group generate signals to minimize the propagation delay associated with carry signals and minimize fan-in issues, offering a significant performance advantage over a standard RCA.
 * **Scalable Design:** The architecture is configurable, as the implementation has been structured to allow the CLA size to be parameterized during instantiation, depending on the application needs.
+* **2's Complement Representation:** Sign extension has been implemented to ensure the correct representation of negative values.
+For positive operands, an adequate word length must be used to prevent overflow.